armory/docs/content/en/scale-agent/install/install-agent-plugin.md

 ---
-title: "Armory Agent Plugin Installation Using kubectl"
+title: "Install the Armory Agent Plugin Using kubectl"
 linkTitle: "Install Plugin - kubectl"
 description: >
-  Install the Armory Agent Clouddriver plugin using kubectl in your Kubernetes and Armory Enterprise environments.
+  Install the Armory Agent Clouddriver plugin using kubectl in your Kubernetes and Spinnaker or Armory CD environments.
 weight: 30
 ---